josephg/egwalker-paper/reg-text.typ

 The event graph is only required when handling concurrency, and even then we only have to replay the portion of the graph since the last ancestor that the concurrent operations had in common.

 #algname's approach contrasts with existing CRDTs, which require every replica to persist the internal state (including the unique ID for each character) and send it over the network, and which require that state to be loaded into memory in order to both generate and receive operations, even when there is no concurrency.
-This can use significant amounts of memory and can make documents slow to load.
+This uses significant amounts of memory and makes documents slow to load.

 OT algorithms avoid this internal state; similarly to #algname, they only need to persist the latest document state and the history of operations that are concurrent to operations that may arrive in the future.
-In both #algname and OT, the editing history/event graph can be discarded if we know that no event we may receive in the future will be concurrent with any existing event.
+In both #algname and OT, the event graph can be discarded if we know that no event we may receive in the future will be concurrent with any existing event.
-However, OT algorithms have asymptotically worse performance than #algname in transforming concurrent operations (see @complexity).
+However, OT algorithms are very slow to merge long-running branches (see @benchmarking).
 Some OT algorithms are only able to handle restricted forms of event graphs, whereas #algname handles arbitrary DAGs.

 == Walking the event graph <graph-walk>